fivesqrd/fluent-musimal-php/README.md

-# Stacker for PHP
+# Fluent Solo for PHP
-Stacker is a simple open source library for building responsive transactional email notifications quickly with minimal markup.
+Solo is a simple open source library for building responsive transactional email notifications quickly with minimal markup.
 It's great for generating user notifications like password resets, user welcomes, receipts, shipping notifications etc.

 ## Benefits ##
 - Easy API to generate HTML based e-mail messages in your app